SAP-docs/preview.developer.concur.com/src/api-guides/travel/deeplink-integration.md

 ## Limitations

-When using SAML2 IdP-Initiated flow there is the caveat that IdP must support setting `relayState` with the encoded Deeplink path.
+When using SAML2 IdP-Initiated flow there is the caveat that IdP must support setting `relayState` with the encoded deeplink path.
 Example for SAP Cloud Identity Services (CIS):

 ```
 {IdP_URI}?sp={concur_URI}&relayState=%2Fgoto%2Fair-shop%3Fdeparturedate%3D2023-11-10%26departureLocation%3DJFK%26returndate%3D2023-11-15%26returnlocation%3DLAX